jas97/interactive-reward-shaping/overview.md

 Under this reward, agent learns to turn in place, thus keeping cummulative reward at 0.

-For initial experiment, a trajectory where agent makes 4 turns is marked as undesirable
+For initial experiment, a trajectory where agent makes 4 turns is marked as undesirable.

+Outcome-based feedback was implemented and change in position and orientation have been marked as important features.

 **Result:** action distribution through successful episodes before vs after reward shaping: